korostelevm/scampage_blog/README.md

 Phishing sites are disposable and can be stood up quickly.
 An orchestrated email campaign can direct thousands of visitors to a fraudulent site within a short time.
 Props to the folks over at [Netcraft](https://netcraft.com); they're on the ball with reporting these shady sites to domain owners.

-In the brief interval between the scam emails being sent, detection occurring, notification of the domain owner, and subsequent takedown - Some will fall for it.
+Unfortunately, in the brief interval between the scam emails being sent, detection occurring, notification of the domain owner, and subsequent takedown - Some will fall for it.

 For hosting providers, both DAST and SAST are critical to identifying such scams before they even go live.
 While it is still very easy to create disposable GitHub accounts, many are obvious.
 Combining suspicious code detection with user traits helps us flag and triage malicious activity.